marcwrobel/debian-playbooks/README.md

 # Debian playbooks

-A set of [Ansible](https://www.ansible.com/) playbooks, collections and roles for Debian 10.
+A set of opinionated [Ansible](https://www.ansible.com/) playbooks, collections and roles for Debian 10.

 ## Requirements